Navigating the AI Content Marketing Landscape: Challenges and Opportunities

 Week Range Objective Key Tasks Success KPI

-Weeks 1–2 Align goals and baseline Audit top 30 pages, set KPI targets, select tools, train team Baseline traffic, avg. time on page, `content scoring` baseline
+Weeks 1–2 Align goals and baseline Audit top 30 pages, set KPI targets, select tools, train team Baseline traffic, avg. time on page, content scoring baseline

-Weeks 3–6 Create & publish pilot content Produce 8–12 AI-assisted posts, optimize metadata, schedule publishing +10% organic sessions on pilot pages, CTR uplift
+Weeks 3–6 Create & publish pilot content Produce 8–12 AI-assisted posts, metadata, schedule publishing +10% organic sessions on pilot pages, CTR uplift

 Weeks 7–10 Measure, iterate, and expand formats A/B headline tests, repurpose top post into newsletter/short-form, refine prompts Improved avg. rank for target keywords, lower bounce rate